Mahanthb/virtual-world-project/README.md

 ## Organization Contributor
 **Fabrik** is an immersive technology company using AR/VR capabilities to solve machine simulation and installation/downtime challenges for enterprises.
 Fabrik aggregates knowledge and represents them visually for individuals or teams to resolve complex problems quickly and cost-effectively.
-We help customers transition from obsolete 2D interactions to 3D immersive experiences.
+It help customers transition from obsolete 2D interactions to 3D immersive experiences.